 In our previous tutorials, we showed you how to draw a face and how to draw a person.
 In this one, we’re going to teach you how to draw hands in five steps.
 Even if you’re an absolute beginner, you’ll still be able to follow along.

-How To Draw Hands For Beginners: The Video Tutorial
+How To Draw Hands For Beginners: The Start

-BioWars artist Gonçalo Lopes created this easy-to-follow video tutorial that will help you master the basics of drawing hands.
+BioWars artist Gonçalo Lopes created an easy-to-follow video tutorial that will help you master the basics of drawing hands.

 We’re now going to break the video into several steps and share them below for you to explore at your own pace.